Tegut: Organic food

 Since 1982, Tegut has been involved in the cultivation and marketing of organic food.
 As of 2008, almost 20% of Tegut's revenue was made from their own-produced organic food, mostly grown in eastern Hesse.
+According to Tegut, organic products made up 28.4% of the revenue in 2022.
+Some of the 4,600 different organic products are sourced from Tegut's own Herzberg bakery and the Rhöner Biosphärenrind e.
+V., which also works closely with farmers in the East Hesse region.
+The anthroposophically managed company Alnatura is also an important partner for organic products.